bhuvankumar123/klg/README.md

 ## Features

 - **Log Ingestion**: Push logs with structured data, including levels, messages, and metadata.
+Run the ingest.sh file to push logs
 - **Retrieve Logs by ID**: Fetch logs using their unique identifier.
 - **Filter Logs**: Query logs based on various parameters like level, message, timestamps, and metadata.
 - **Delete Logs**: Remove logs before a specific timestamp or by ID.
-- **Ingestion Script**: Run the ingest.sh file in scripts to populate your mongodb

 ## API Endpoints